SHREYAS-2004/XShell/README.md

 ## Functionalities

-This project implements a simple custom terminal (shell) in C with the following features:
+This project implements a custom terminal (shell) in C with the following features:

 - **Colored Prompt:** Displays a colored prompt showing the username, hostname, and current working directory.
 - **Command Input:** Reads user input in raw mode, supporting basic line editing (backspace).
-- **Built-in Commands:**
+- **Custom Commands:**
   - `cd [dir]` – Change the current directory.
 If no directory is given, goes to the home directory.
 Supports `cd ..` for parent directory.
   - `ls` – Lists files in the current directory.
   - `echo [args...]` – Prints the given arguments to the terminal.